davenowell/davenowell/README.md

 - ⚡ Fun fact: ...
 -->

-I have always been captivated by innovative ideas that spawn technologies, services and solutions.
-This intrigue fuels my effort to communicate concepts as effectively as possible.
+I have always been captivated by innovative ideas that spawn technologies, services, and solutions.
+This intrigue fuels my effort to communicate technical concepts effectively.
 I am a life-long learner and home automation aficionado.